DynamoDS/Dynamo/src/Extensions/Dynamorph/README.md

 - [ ] Add slider to work with synthesized graph
 - [ ] Enable slider to work with C++ Visualizer
 - [ ] Implement Track Ball class for navigation
+- [ ] Update aspect ratio when window is sized

 ## Screenshot Of The Day ##
 This is the latest screenshot of Dynamorph.
 It will be updated as and when there is any visible change to Dynamorph to reflect the latest development.